National Capitol DX Association's

 send us envelopes or postage, stating that the Amateur in question

 only works two-meter FM, or never works DX.
-These folks are sometimes
+These folks

-Please don't automatically jump to this conclusion.
-It is far more
+their call sign.
+Please don't automatically jump to this

-likely that the station sending you the card simply mis-copied
+conclusion.
+It is far more likely that the station sending

-someone else's call, or accepted as fact an erroneous put-out on a
+fact an erroneous put-out on a packet cluster.
+Among the

-packetcluster.
-Among the most active DXers and contesters with
+most active DXers and contesters with three-area calls are W3BGN and

-three-area calls are W3BGN and W3LPL, and we receive quite a number
+W3LPL, and we receive quite a number of cards for W3BGS and W3RPL,

-of cards for W3BGS and W3RPL, neither call being in the FCC database.
+neither call being in the FCC database.
+The logical conclusion is

 The lesson is that whether or not you want to receive cards via the